tannuchoudhary/6th-Sem/CN.md

 ***For example*** :  All the data communication standard  protocols like SMTP , TCP , IP , UDP etc. are important to follow the same when we needed them.

+## protocol vs standard
+A protocol defines a set of rules used by two or more parties to interact between themselves.
+A standard is a formalized protocol accepted by most of the parties that implement it.